Quantum Field Theory

 Rapid Feedback Classes

-The QFT Rapid Feedback Classes for Autumn 2016 are on alternate Fridays in Lecture Theatre 3 at 13.00 except for the first one in week 2 when it is at 13.00 on Thursday 13th October.
-They are run by Jonathon Baird from the High Energy Physics group (who ran these last year) or Scott Melville from Theoretical Physics.
+The QFT Rapid Feedback Classes for Autumn 2016 are on alternate weeks on Fridays in Lecture Theatre 3 at 17.00 (but check your timetable for the lastest information).
+There will also be a special initial rapid feedback session in week 2 on Thursday 12th October at 1pm (again check your timetable).
+The rapid feedback sessions are run by Lucas Wallis, a PhD student from Theoretical Physics.
 For each rapid feedback class the lecturer will nominate a few questions from one of the problem sheets.
-If students wish written feedback on their answers to these nominated questions only, they hand their work to the Physics Undergraduate Student Administrative Office on Level 3 by 12.00 on the Wednesday before the presentation (except for the first rapid feedback where hand in is Monday 10th October).
-The office will provide baskets for this.
-Jonathan will provide written feedback on answers (for the nominated questions only) and will return these scripts, either at his presentation on the following Friday or via the student office again.
+If students wish written feedback on their answers to these nominated questions only, they hand their work to the Physics Undergraduate Student Administrative Office on Level 3 in Blackett by 12.00 on Monday 9th October for the first session and then 12.00 on Wednesday before every other presentation.
+The UG office on level 3 Blackett will provide boxes for this.
+The PhD student will provide written feedback on answers (for the nominated questions only) and will return these scripts, either at his presentation on the following Friday or via the student office again.

 Please refer to the official timetable which is the definitive guide.
 To gain written feedback, hand in your work to the Physics Undergraduate Student Administrative Office on Level 3 by noon on the Wednesday before the presentation unless stated below.